Customer service text examples: 20 templates to deliver a great customer experience

 With customer expectations at an all-time high, customer service teams must pull out all the stops to ensure an excellent customer experience.
 Your interactions must not only be efficient, effective, and authentic, but you must be available through customers’ preferred channel: text.

-This guide will provide 20 customer service text templates you can use today.
-We’ll also share some best practices to keep in mind as you up your texting game.
+This guide provides 27 customer service text templates you can start using today.
+We also share some best practices to keep in mind as you up your texting game.

 Text messaging templates for customer service

-Before sending any texts, adhere to compliance rules for SMS messages and add an opt-out message with every text you send, such as: “Text STOP to opt out of future messages.”
+Before sending any texts, adhere to SMS compliance rules and add an opt-out message with the first text you send to a professional contact, such as: “Text STOP to opt out of future messages.”
+It’s also a good idea to include similar language when you text a contact after a long gap in communication.

 1. Requesting more information

-Getting more information upfront from the customer helps expedite problem resolution.
-That may include providing steps to replicate the issue and asking for product specs or screenshots illustrating the issue.
+Getting more information upfront from your customer can help to speed up problem resolution.
+This includes providing steps to replicate the problem and asking for product specs or screenshots illustrating the issue.

 Example: Hi [name].
 This is [your name] from [company name].
 Thanks for contacting customer support.
 Could you please provide the full specs for the product you are using?
 Here’s how to locate them [link].
 To stop receiving texts, reply STOP.